 Item 11 of the interview checklist reads can classroom methods improve formative assessment?
 Explain your answer.
 Most of respondents commented that classroom methods improve formative assessment.
 To them, formative assessment plays a significant role in informing the teacher about students' progress as well as about the effectiveness of teachers' classroom instructions, and the effectiveness of the curriculum materials being used in the classroom.
 However, the classroom observations on the above theme negate what was said by the respondents in the sense that most of them used teacher-centred method in teaching.
-Boston (2002) suggested that employing formative assessment methods such as teacher observation, classroom discussions, homework and the analysis of tests, can help the classroom teacher gain an understanding of what the students know or do not know.
-When teachers know how students are progressing and where they are having difficulties, they can use this information to make necessary instructional adjustments, such as re-teaching, trying alternative instructional approaches, or offering more opportunities for practice.
 This indicates that incorporating varied classroom techniques of teaching and learning process will result in students to become responsive during the learning process.

 Item 12 of the interview checklist reads how do classroom rewards improve learning in formative assessment?
 Respondent said classroom rewards improve learning in formative assessment in the sense that it motivates learners to participate in the teaching and learning process.
-The type of assessment strategy a teacher employs in his/her classroom can have a huge effect on students' intrinsic interest and attitude to learn (Clarke et al., 2003).
-Black et al., (2004); and Clarke et al., (2003) assert that students are motivated to learn through success and competence, and that they are more likely to invest time and energy when they feel ownership and have choices in their learning.
-Motivation and self-esteem play a significant role in learning and assessment (Nicol & Macfarlane-Dick, 2006).
 This implies that, when tutors effectively use rewards in formative classroom it motivate students to take part in classroom activities.

 Item 13 of the interview checklist reads do the use of peer and self-assessment enhance formative assessment and why?
 With this most of the respondents said that the use of peer and self-assessment enhance formative assessment.
 With the observation checklist on items which read evidence of self-assessment; teacher supported students in process of self-assessment; Teacher provided opportunity for peer-assessment; teacher supported students in process of peer-assessment; and teacher made use of either student self-or peer-assessment during instruction.
 With this 3 out of the 9 tutors observed used peer and self-assessment in enhancing formative assessment.
-Self-assessment is an important tool for teachers.
-Gregory, Cameron and Davies (2000) highlighted that when teachers employ self-assessment in their classroom, they are able to view the gaps between what they have taught and what students have learned.
-This gives students time to process new information.
-Both the teacher and students can set targets relating to specific goals rather than to national curriculum levels.
-The students will then be able to guide their own learning, with the teacher providing help where necessary or appropriate.
+This helps students to guide their own learning, with the teacher providing help where necessary or appropriate.

 Item 14 of the interview checklist read does activating students as the owners of their own learning promote effective formative assessment and how?
 All of the respondents indicated it is very important to activate students as the owners of their own learning promote effective formative assessment.
 However, with the classroom observation checklist which read teacher encourage students to assess their own learning.
 With this it was observed that few of the tutors were giving them good remarks when rights responses are given to questions.
 Others were also giving immediate feedback.
 Appropriate feedback made the class observed very lively.
 This implies that students will always get on board in lesson delivery when they are motivated with good remarks when they respond to questions correctly.
-This goes to supports what Chappuis and Stiggins (2002) said that when students are involved in formative assessment, they learn to use assessment information to manage their own learning "so that they understand how they learn best, know exactly where they are in relation to the defined learning targets, and plan and take the next steps in their learning".
-This implies that student involvement in the learning process is critical.

 Item 15 of the interview checklist reads do providing feedback to learners in the learning process enhances formative assessment?
 Explain your answer.
 Most of the tutors said it is important to provide feedback to learners in the learning process and this enhances formative assessment.
 However, there were differences in what they said and the situation observed in the classroom.
 This was done using observation checklist which read when in the lesson did teacher offer feedback to students; and teacher provided feedback to the students (e.g., individual or class).
 With this it was observed that few of the tutors were seen giving feedback at the beginning, during and at the end of the lesson.
-Feedback is information about the gap between the actual level and the reference level of a system parameter which is used to alter the gap in some way.
-Providing student with descriptive feedback is a crucial part of increasing achievements.
-To improve formative assessment, it is therefore suggested that classroom teachers should put more emphasis on descriptive than evaluative feedback.
+It is suggested that classroom teachers should put more emphasis on descriptive than evaluative feedback.